roastduck/FreeTensor/docs/guide/schedules.md

 print(y)
 ```

-One important thing is to track names of the loops, because the names will change after schedules.
-You get names of new loops generated from one schedule from its return values (`outer` and `inner` in this case), and pass them to a next schedule.
+One important thing is to track labels of the loops, because the labels will change after schedules.
+You get labels (to be precise, IDs, which is can be looked-up by labels) of new loops generated from one schedule from its return values (`outer` and `inner` in this case), and pass them to a next schedule.

+## Specify What to Schedule by Selectors

+In the example above, we label a loop `Li` and apply schedules on it.
+It is straight-forward in a tiny example, but as programs grow, it often gets hard to track each statement by a unique label, especially there are inlined function calls.
+To make things easy, FreeTensor supports specifying a statment by a selector, written in the following rules:

+1. A label is a selector.
+E.g., `Li` matches a statement with a label `Li`.
+2. (For debugging only) A numerical ID is also a selector.
+E.g., `#31`.
+3. A selector can be extended to match a new statement produced by a previous schedule.
+E.g., `$split.0{Li}` matches the outer loop split from the loop `Li`.
+This is useful when return values from schedules are hard to track.
+4. Selectors can be combined to match a statement in a function call.
+E.g., `Li<~C1` matches a statment labeled `Li` called by a call site `C1`.

+All schedules support passing selectors.

 ## Auto Scheduling (Experimental)